 “It’s a sin to bore a kid with the gospel.”
 Jim Rayborn Jr., Founder of Young Life.

 KOZ is very interested in taking care of boys and their needs however the curriculum does not work well with younger boys.
 We have seen amazing things happen in boys who had to “wait” to be old enough to participate.

 No. KOZ is not a place where volunteers get to hunt and fish while on outings.
 Leaders and volunteers are discouraged to be the hunter or fisherman when with the boys.
 The focus on all outings with the boys is the boys.

 KOZ provides certified training for the men at each church.
 Each group should be lead by a certified trained KOZ adult.
 Each volunteer is encouraged to train at some point but this does not mean that ever volunteer is trained.
 Each church assumes responsibility of their KOZ group leaders, volunteers and their program.

 The kids who come to KOZ do not have to belong to the host church.
-As a matter of fact, they don’t have to go to church at all to come to a KOZ group.
-It is not and should not be used a recruitment tools for specific churches.
-Requiring KOZ kids to attend a specific church or church in general is a violation of KOZ guidelines.
-However, the KOZ leaders would love to have them!
+As a matter of fact, they don’t have to go to church at all.
+It is not and should not be used as a recruitment tool for specific churches.
+Requiring KOZ kids to attend a specific church or any church is a violation of the KOZ guidelines.
+Obviously, the KOZ leaders would love to have them!